-There have been various refined methods proposed to determine the DIS kinematics, such as the 329 double angle method [22], which is commonly used to calibrate the electromagnetic energy scale, 330 or the so-called Σ method [23], which exhibits reduced sensitivity to QED radiative corrections, 331 see a discussion in Ref.
-[24].
-For the estimate of the cross section uncertainty the electron method 332 (Q_e^2, y_e) is used at large y, while at low y we use Q_e^2, y_h , which is transparent and accurate to 333 better than a factor of two.
-In much of the phase space, moreover, it is rather the uncorrelated 334 efficiency or further specific errors than the kinematic correlations, which dominate the cross 335 section measurement precision.
-336 to H1's achievements with an improvement by at most a factor of two.
-Using a numerical pro-
+There have been various refined methods proposed to determine the DIS kinematics, such as the double angle method [21], which is commonly used to calibrate the electromagnetic energy scale, or the so-called Σ method [22], which exhibits reduced sensitivity to QED radiative corrections, see a discussion in Ref.
+[23].
+For the estimate of the cross section uncertainty the electron method (Q_e^2, y_e) is used at large y, while at low y we use Q_e^2, y_h , which is transparent and accurate to better than a factor of two.
+In much of the phase space, moreover, it is rather the uncorrelated efficiency or further specific errors than the kinematic correlations, which dominate the cross section measurement precision.

-337 The assumptions used in the simulation of pseudodata are summarised in Tab.
+The assumptions used in the simulation of pseudodata are summarised in Tab.
 1.1.
-The proce-

-338 dure was gauged with full H1 Monte Carlo simulations and the assumptions are corresponding

-- cedure developed in [25], the scale uncertainties are transformed to kinematics-dependent cor- - related cross-section uncertainties caused by imperfect measurements of E'e , θ_e and E_h .
-These data uncertainties were imposed for all data sets, NC and CC, as are subsequently listed and described
+The procedure was gauged with full H1 Monte Carlo simulations and the assumptions are corresponding to H1's achievements with an improvement by at most a factor of two.
+Using a numerical procedure developed in Ref.
+[24], the scale uncertainties are transformed to kinematics-dependent correlated cross-section uncertainties caused by imperfect measurements of E'e , θ_e and E_h .
+These data uncertainties were imposed for all data sets, NC and CC, as are subsequently listed and described.

 Source of uncertainty Uncertainty

-Scattered electron energy scale $\Delta E_e'/E_e'$ 0.1~%
+Scattered electron energy scale $\Delta E_e'/E_e'$ 0.1 %

 Scattered electron polar angle $0.1\mathrm{mrad}$

 Hadronic energy scale $\Delta E_h/E_h$ 0.5%

 Radiative corrections 0.3%

 Photoproduction background (for $y > 0.5$) 1%

 Global efficiency error 0.5%